-Karen lives in Dunedin.
-When she was in her forties, she was diagnosed with osteoarthritis and CPPD – another type of arthritis.
+When Karen she was in her 40s, she was diagnosed with osteoarthritis and CPPD – another type of arthritis.
 This was bad news for her, as she enjoyed skiing, windsurfing and her work as an ambulance officer.
 All these activities called for strong, stable knee joints, so a re-think about several facets of her life was required.

 Karen has worked on various projects through being a member of the Health Consumer Advisory Service, including the Hepatitis C Implementation Advisory Group, Air Ambulance Service Group and projects relating to community pharmacies and community care of the elderly.
 Karen has also been involved as a consumer voice regarding re-stratification of patients in primary care to ensure the right level of care reaches the right people.

 Karen has also been co-opted to help Community Health Council members as they are asked to provide consumer input into various projects within the Southern DHB.